intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

   further widening by the compiler, as with traditional SPMD programming.
 - Low-level APIs efficiently mapped to Gen architecture, such as block reads.

-Here are some future directions in which this API is intended to evolve:
-- enabling this extension for other architectures, such as x86, with extracting and clearly marking generic and target-dependent API portions
-- aligning with `std::simd` and maybe providing `std::simd` implementation atop `sycl::intel::gpu`

 ## Explicit SIMD execution model

 Explicit SIMD execution model is basically an equivalent of the base SYCL